1 Chapter One: Measurable Goals and Objectives

 - After reading the book “Life in the Rainforest” and participating in a class discussion, students will accurately identify three specific similarities and three specific differences of plants and animals as demonstrated through written completion of a Venn diagram.

-- At the conclusion of this lesson, students will accurately present, in writing and illustrations, three roles of local government and the responsibilities of each.
+- At the conclusion of this lesson and following class discussion, students will accurately present, in writing or explanation with illustrations, three roles of local government and the responsibilities of each.